aawaheed/magic/README.md

 2. Press enter
 3. Test!!

+... or use the integrated headless browser to automatically generate AI workflows that _tests your system automatically once done_!

 In addition to having the ability to generate pure JS, CSS, and HTML frontends, that's immediately being served, without any deployment pipelines - The system also comes with several pre-built frontend systems out of the box, such as the [AI Expert System](https://ainiro.io/ai-expert-system), which allows you to serve password protected AI agents, and/or for that matter deliver entire SaaS AI solutions.

 The system is particularly well suited for creating AI agents.